British capture of Tobruk: Afternoon

-At 1:00 p.m., Pitassi Mannella ordered the mobile reserve, with the seven operational M11/39s, to attack the Australian left flank from behind an artillery barrage.
+At 1:00 p.m., Mannella ordered the mobile reserve, with the seven operational M11/39s, to attack the Australian left flank behind an artillery barrage.
 Two Australian anti-tank guns and two tanks destroyed five of the seven M11/39s and when Australian infantry pushed forward the mobile reserve surrendered.
 At 4:00 p.m. the 2/8th Australian Battalion attacked the Pilastrino position, while the 2/4th Australian Battalion had reached and surrounded the Italian headquarters at the abandoned Fort Solaro.
-Pitassi Mannella and his staff retreated into the cellars but by 6:30 p.m.
-Pitassi Mannella ordered his staff to surrender.
+Mannella and his staff retreated into the cellars but by 6:30 p.m.
+Mannella ordered his staff to surrender.

 At the same time the 6th Divisional Cavalry Regiment had reached the outskirts of Tobruk but then been stopped by fire from San Giorgio.
 Soldiers from the 2/4th Australian Battalion moved down the cliffs and used 3-inch mortars against San Giorgio.
-Having lost contact with forces outside of Tobruk, Admiral Massimiliano Vietina organised the defence of the harbour with the few men at his disposal.
+Having lost contact with forces outside Tobruk, Admiral Massimiliano Vietina organised the defence of the harbour with the few men at his disposal.
 Graziani had denied his request to make a sacrificial attack on the Royal Navy ships outside the harbour and Vietina began systematically to destroy the harbour and its stores.